-“How in the world did you survive CSEC?” is a question I am commonly asked.
+I am commonly asked how in the world I survived CSEC.
 The answer is neither short nor simple.
 So I’ve decided to write this series of posts answering that very question.

 I do a lot of public speaking both as an academic and as a CSEC survivor.
 While I am both of these things simultaneously, the focus of of each presentation is quite different.
 The first takes a very distanced, sociological approach that subjectively looks at the dynamics of child sex trafficking and sexual exploitation.
 Whereas, my talks about surviving and healing from CSEC are intensely intimate and focus on my own journey moving from surviving to thriving.
 This series of posts aims to address both.

 People often tell me I am an inspiration, which I appreciate immensely.
 I continue to speak publicly about my personal story because so many people have faced similar struggles, and my talks often create a sense of “communal survival.”
 We are immersed in a victim-blaming, rape culture that simultaneously ignores and vilifies survivors who are willing to tell “truth to power” and who refuse to be silenced.